Skip to content

 March 19, 1928, the General Assembly officially adopted My Old Kentucky Home as the state song 76 years after Stephen Foster wrote it.
 Mrs. Grant Lilly presented the idea to legislators in 1928.

-March 19, 1949, 18-year-old William Lee “Bill” Shoemaker, considered too small to be a jockey, rode his 1st race at Del Mar on a filly called Waxahachie.
+March 19, 1949, 18-year-old William Lee “Bill” Shoemaker, considered too small to be a jockey, rode his 1st race, at Del Mar, on a filly called Waxahachie.
 They finished 5th.
-Prophetically, Johnny Longden rode the winner.
-This cagey veteran cut off the young jockey coming out of the starting gate.
+Prophetically, cagey veteran Johnny Longden rode the winner by cutting off the young jockey at the starting gate.
 Shoemaker eventually avenged himself when he broke Longden’s record for career wins in 1970.

 March 19, 1953, legislatures approved blue & white auto license plates to honor UK football coach Paul “Bear” Bryant.
 The main and background color would switch every year from blue to white.
 The gesture wasn’t enough to keep the “Bear,” he resigned at the end of the year.
 It Happened Today in Kentucky History by Robert A. Powell, pg: 32.